meltwater/secretary/README.md

 [crypto/nacl](https://godoc.org/golang.org/x/crypto/nacl/box) package.
 Boxes
 are encrypted and signed using modern and strong public key cryptography.

-Secretary uses distinct 4 key pairs for securing secrets and authenticating services.
+Secretary uses distinct 4 key pairs for encrypting secrets and authenticating service instances.

-- *master* key is used to encrypt secrets at rest in the *config repo*.
+- *master* key is used to encrypt secrets at rest in the *config repo* and is generated for each environment.
 The *master-public-key* is stored in the *config repo* to allow easy configuration updates.
 The *master-private-key* is stored securely on the data center master nodes where `secretary daemon` runs.

 - *config* key pair is used to sign encrypted secrets and control who can create encrypted secrets.
-It's generated per-environment and stored in the *config repo* to for easy configuration updates.
+A key pair is generated for each environment and stored in the *config repo* to enable easy configuration updates.

 - *deploy* key pair is used to control what service can access what secrets and to authenticate services at runtime.
 It should be generated automatically at